Robust leave-one-out cross-validation for high-dimensional Bayesian models: Extensions

 As discussed in Remark \ref{rmk:mix}, the estimators $\{\hat{\mu}_i^{(mix)}\}_{i=1}^n$ effectively estimate the mixture weights $\{\pi_i\}_{i=1}^n$ and the normalizing constant $\tilde{Z}$ and then compute $p(y_i|y_{-i})=\tilde{Z}^{-1}\pi_i^{-1}$.
 One might consider more advanced methodologies, e.g.\ Bridge Sampling \citep{bennett1976efficient,meng1996simulating}, to estimate the normalizing constant $\tilde{Z}$ between $q_{mix}(\theta)$ and $p(\theta|y)$, but we expect this to lead to minimal improvements.
-In fact, the largest relative variance in all our experiments was given by the estimators of $\pi_i$, i.e.\ the numerators in \eqref{eq:mix_est}, and thus employing a better estimator of $\tilde{Z}$ would only provide minimal improvements.
-In this sense, we found that the key and main task required to estimate $\{p(y_i|y_{-i})\}_{i=1}^n$ is estimating the mixture weights $\{\pi_i\}_{i=1}^n$, while estimating $\tilde{Z}$ was significantly easier in all examples we considered.
+In fact, the largest relative variance in all our experiments was given by the estimators of $\pi_i$, i.e.\ the numerators in \eqref{eq:mix_est}, and thus we expect that employing a better estimator of $\tilde{Z}$ would only provide minimal improvements.